 Suitable running shoes

-Desert gaiters (to prevent sand intrusion)
+Desert gaiters (to prevent sand entry)

 To leave at the camp: